flanksource/docs/mission-control/docs/installation/self-hosted/database.md

 :::info Connecting

-If you ever need to connect to the database, you can do so by forwarding the port:
+If you ever need to connect to the /guide/canary-checker/reference/database, you can do so by forwarding the port:

 ```shell
 kubectl port-forward svc/postgres 5432:5432